perry-mitchell/iocane/README.md

 [![Buttercup](https://cdn.rawgit.com/buttercup-pw/buttercup-assets/6582a033/badge/buttercup-slim.svg)](https://buttercup.pw) [![Downloads per month on NPM](https://img.shields.io/npm/dm/iocane.svg?maxAge=2592000)](https://www.npmjs.com/package/iocane/) [![npm version](https://badge.fury.io/js/iocane.svg)](https://www.npmjs.com/package/iocane/)

 ## About

-**iocane** makes text and data encryption and decryption easy by bundling all the complicated processes into one succinct library.
-Encrypt and decrypt strings and buffers easily by using iocane's encryption format - string->string / buffer->buffer.
+iocane makes text and data encryption and decryption easy by bundling all the complicated processes into one succinct library.
+Encrypt and decrypt **strings** and **buffers** easily by using iocane's encryption format - string->string / buffer->buffer.
+Encrypt and decrypt **streams** in NodeJS.

 This library uses "sessions" for encryption and decryption.
 A session describes one encryption/decryption action, and can also have options be further overridden at the time of execution.
 Check the examples below for a better idea of how this process works.

-**iocane** works in the browser, too.
+iocane works in the browser, too.
 Both a **node version** and a **web version** are available:

 ```javascript
 const iocane = require("iocane"); // node